The strategy of conflict and cooperation: The setup and the solution concept

-A \textit{supergame} of $\Gamma(h)$, denoted by $\Gamma_{P_C}$, is the game $\Gamma$ in which the set of players $N$ is replaced with the set of players given by the partition $P_C$ where $C\in F_i$ and $i\in I(h)$.
-The set of all supergames is defined as follows:
+A \textit{parallel game} of $\Gamma(x)$, denoted by $\Gamma_{P_C}$, is the game in which the set of players $P'$ is replaced with the set of players given by the partition $P_C$ where $C\in FC_i(x)$.
+The set of all parallel games is defined as follows: